-E.7 Reliability
+F.7 Reliability

-Since variations in preference score in subjective tests are assumed to conform to a t-distribution, the score variation width r which yields 95% reliability at score u ( $0 \le u \le 1$ ) over the number (n) of trials (i.e. the number of repetitions for each presentation pair multiplied by the number of subjects and number of source signals) is presented in equation (E-1).
+Since variations in preference score in subjective tests are assumed to conform to a t-distribution, the score variation width r which yields 95% reliability at score u $(0 \le u \le 1)$ over the number (n) of trials (i.e. the number of repetitions for each presentation pair multiplied by the number of subjects and number of source signals) is presented in equation (E-1).

-$$r = \pm t(n - 1, 0.05) \cdot \sqrt{u(1 - u)/(n - 1)}$$ (E-1)
+$$r = \pm t(n-1, 0.05) \cdot \sqrt{u(1-u)/(n-1)}$$ (E-1)

-${ m NOTE}$ - The threshold method is expected to give stable and reliable results even for high quality systems with little degradation.
+NOTE - The threshold method is expected to give stable and reliable results even for high quality systems with little degradation.

-Degradation can be introduced in the reference system e.g. by addition of white noise.
-For digital systems, multiplicative noise as defined in Recommendation P.81 (MNRU) is recommended.
-For wideband digital encoders, the use of a wideband MNRU as described in Annex A/P.81 is recommended.
+Degradation can be introduced in the reference system, e.g. by addition of white noise.
+For digital systems, multiplicative noise as defined in Recommendation P.810 (MNRU) is recommended.
+For wideband digital speech coders, the use of a wideband MNRU, as described in Recommendation P.810, is recommended.
 For some purposes shaped noise instead of white may be appropriate.